Skip to content

 -- Account for restocking items,

--- since their count is negative
+-- since their count is negative.

 local count = math.abs(stack.count)

--- first yield stacks with custom data
+-- First yield stacks with custom data

-for _, data in pairs(stack.variables) do
+for _, data in pairs(stack.variables or {}) do

 coroutine.yield(item, data.count, data)